ludavid15/myblog/myapp/src/posts/data-analytics.md

 Data integrity is something to keep in mind through the entire data analysis process.
 Data with integrity means that is accurate, complete, consistent, and trust-worthy.

 One common pitfall is to have biased data.
 This can occur if you're using a survey to collect data and use leading or vague questions.
 Some examples:

 * Isn't it true that A had a negative effect on B?
 * What's going on with A?

-Other common pitfalls of the data cleaning process:
+Some other common pitfalls of the data cleaning process can include:

 1. Overlooking missing values
 2. Only looking at a subset